eelenadelolmo/HI4NLP/README.md

 Options:

--i The directory where the input files are.
+-i The directory where the input files are (AnCora_Surface_Syntax_Dependencies corpus).
 -o The directory where the conllu files will be saved.

 # Execute annotator.py: